-Jordan earned B.A. degrees in Political Science and English Literature from the University of Washington in 1989.
+Jordan Gross earned B.A. degrees in Political Science and English Literature from the University of Washington in 1989.
 She earned her J.D. degree, cum laude, from Howard University School of Law in 1993, where she was a member of the law review.

 Before teaching law, Jordan was a partner in a litigation firm in Seattle.
 In private practice, she represented individuals and businesses in complex litigation and appeals involving federal criminal allegations, contract disputes, fraud allegations, securities law, federal billing practices, whistleblower allegations, and state and federal constitutional issues.
 While in private practice, Jordan regularly represented indigent federal criminal defendants as appointed CJA counsel.